junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean adds, "He's with me."
 He squares his shoulders, feeling oddly proud.

 The Doctor eyes both of them carefully, as if only now does he properly register them.
 "Relative of the Weeping Angels?"
-He asks, not in the most friendly tone.
+He asks, probing.

 "I don't think so."
-Cas says, "I've only known them the first time today."
+Cas answers frankly, "I've only known them the first time today."

 "But you know a lot of things, you know about the Time Lords and Tardis." the Doctor purses his lips.
 "I don't like it."